Advice for Individuals and Families

 Individuals & families

-The advice WYP provide around Cyber Security is consistant with the National Messaging from the NCSC.
+The advice West Yorkshire Police provide around Cyber Security is consistent with the National Messaging from the NCSC.

 The NCSCs cyber security advice to protect you and your family, and the technology discusses 5 different areas.

 Cyber security is the means by which individuals and organisations reduce the risk of being affected by cyber crime.

 How would we function without Technology?
 Therefore it is highly important that we take the relevant steps to Protect our Data, Accounts and Devices.

 Please visit Individuals & families - NCSC.GOV.UK for more information.

 You can improve your cyber security by taking six actions:

 You could also conduct a 'personalised to do list', in order to Protect yourself or your business online by completing a free Action Plan (no sign up required).